TedJenkler/Photosnap---WordpressStack/README.md

 ### Alt Text for Images

 - I have added `alt` text on all images that aren't used as background images, ensuring that screen readers can interpret them for better accessibility.

+### Accessibility Testing with Axe

+- I have tested the site using the Axe DevTools browser extension to identify and resolve accessibility issues.
+The testing ensures compliance with WCAG 2.1 AA standards.
+- All detected issues have been reviewed and addressed where applicable to improve the overall accessibility of the site.